fhunleth/elixir-fortune/README.md

 {:ok, "Elixir – where functional meets fun."}
 ```

-By default, elixir-fortune will search for all avaiable fortune files that
+By default, elixir-fortune will search for all available fortune files that
 provided by your Elixir project and its dependencies.

 ## Configuration

 elixir-fortune can be configured either:

 - specifying settings in your `config/config.exs`; or
 - passing `Fortune.random/1` options at runtime